A General Theory of Propositional Modal Bundled Modalities: PN-Independent Bundled Modalities

+On the other hand, one non-ad hoc example of non-PN-independent bundles is the so-called \emph{Rumsfeld ignorance} or \emph{unknown unknowns} $\Diamond (+) \wedge \Diamond (-) \wedge \Diamond (\Box(+) \vee \Box(-))$ \cite{KF-2018-IOI, JF-2023-AIRI}: both itself and its dual are not PN-independent, even over models with rather strong properties (see Appendix \ref{appd.ncvri}). \end{example}

-For convex bundles, we can also define a stronger notion of bisimulation, which does not quantify over all subsets of the $\tau$-domains, but only the elements in the $\tau$-generated neighborhoods.
-Compared to the kind of neighborhood bisimulation defined in \cite{HH-2007-NBHBIS}, our bisimulation for convex bundles shows greater resemblance to the bisimulation for non-contingency modality defined in \cite{JF-2014-AN} and the bisimulation for monotonic neighborhood models (see e.g.\ \cite{EP-2017-NBHSM} for the definition).
+For PN-independent bundles, we can also define a stronger notion of bisimulation, which does not quantify over \emph{all} subsets of the $\tau$-domains, but only the neighborhoods generated by $\tau$.
+Compared to the kind of neighborhood bisimulation defined in \cite{HH-2007-NBHBIS}, our bisimulation for PN-independent bundles shows greater resemblance to the bisimulation for monotonic neighborhood models (see e.g.\ \cite{EP-2017-NBHSM} for the definition) and the bisimulation for (non-)contingency modality defined in \cite{JF-2014-AN}.